yunweic/CSV_loader/README.md

-# AML insurance csv loader
+# CSV loader for ElasticSearch and MySQL

-The MySQL and ElasticSearch loader for Cathay's AML insurance CSV
+The MySQL and ElasticSearch loader for mock CSV

 ## Set up environment